bitprj/devrel/blogs/big_data/data_visualization/blog.md

 ![](https://i.imgur.com/schpEg4.jpg)

-If you would like to apply the date range filter to sheet 1 (COVID-19 case by state and County), you can do so by applying the date filter to all worksheets using the same data source.
+If you would like to apply the date range filter to sheet 1 (COVID-19 Case by State and County), you can do so by applying the date filter to all worksheets using the same data source.
 Now, the date filter will be applied to both sheet 1 and sheet 2.

 ![](https://i.imgur.com/3XZuNIM.jpg)